lixinyang123/CoreHome/README.md

 ### Deploy

-You can use [DockerHome](https://github.com/lixinyang123/DockerHome "DockerHome") to deploy CoreHome.
+You can use `DockerHome` to deploy CoreHome, or you can deploy it manually.

 [![ReadMe Card](https://github-readme-stats.vercel.app/api/pin/?username=lixinyang123&repo=DockerHome)](https://github.com/lixinyang123/DockerHome)

-You can use `DockerHome` to deploy CoreHome, or you can deploy it manually.

 > You can refer to [this](https://www.lllxy.net/Blog/Detail/b73acc42-ec42-4151-b108-a680bd1e0c87) blog to use DockerHome.